thleontev/Networks/OSPF/OSPF_topology 3/README.md

 ## OSPF_topology 3: Authentication, Virtual Links, and Optimization

+### Authentication

+OSPF Authentication shoud be used to ensure that unauthorized routers cannot form neighbor relationships with legitimate routers

+Authentication does not involve any encryption os OSPF Traffic

+Authentication can be enabled at the area or the link level

+Authentication can be one of three types:
+- O: None (off)
+- 1: Plan Text
+- 2: MD5 Hash

+Highly recommend using MD5 Authentication.
+If your version of IOS support RFC 5709 (OSPFv2 HMAC-SHA Cryptographic Authentication), OSPFv2 can use HMAC-SHA algorithms.

+Keychain management allows you to create and maintain keychains, which are sequences of keys.
+You can use keychains with features that secure communications with other devices by using key-based authentication.
+The device allows you to configure multiple keychains.

 ### Virtual Links
 Virtual Links (VLs) are used to correct specific area issues
 - Areas that are not connected to area 0